astonking/VUMCHandWashing/README.md

 #2.
 Checkout, build, and run
 Install the latest version of XCode.

+Check out the code from: https://github.com/astonking/VUMCHandWashing

-Upon checking out the code, you can test it using XCode's built in iOS simulator (top left drop down)
+You can test it using XCode's built in iOS simulator (top left drop down)

 Run the simulator by pressing the play button (also in the top left)